. hosting website

 • Review Account Activity: Check your account activity logs to identify any unauthorized access or suspicious activities.

-• Enable additional security measures: Consider enabling additional security measures offered by your service providers, such as account recovery options, security alerts, or device licensing settings.
+• Enable additional security measures: Consider enabling additional security measures offered by your service providers, such as account recovery options, security alerts, device licensing settings.

-• Scan for malware: Run a comprehensive antivirus and malware scan on all your devices, including computers, smartphones, and other gadgets.
+• Scan for malware: Run a comprehensive antivirus and malware scan all your devices, including computers, smartphones, and other gadgets.

 • Monitor financial and personal information: Monitor your financial and personal information for any signs of unauthorized transactions or identity theft.